rust-unofficial/patterns/patterns/behavioural/command.md

 ## Description

+The basic idea of the Command pattern is separate out actions into its own objects and pass them as parameters.

+## Motivation

 Suppose we have a sequence of actions or transactions encapsulated as objects.
 We want these actions or commands to be